sid-1998/booknotes/system-design/system-design-interview/chapter22/README.md

 The filtering fields are called **dimensions**.

 This approach has the following benefits:
- * Simple to undertand and build
+ * Simple to understand and build
  * Current aggregation service can be reused to create more dimensions in the star schema.
  * Accessing data based on filtering criteria is fast as results are pre-calculated